mhpenta/pypdftotext-client/README.md

 # PDF Text Extraction Client for Go

-A Go client library for interacting with the PDF Text Extraction API service.
+A Go client library for interacting with our PDF Text Extraction API service.
 This client provides a simple interface for extracting text from PDF files via the API.
+This service and client exists because of limitations within the go ecosystem around pdf to text extraction.

 ## Features